 Women who breastfeed usually require nearly twice the amount of protein as non-pregnant women who aren’t nursing.
 Plus, protein helps maximize your breast milk supply.
 Consume more protein from healthy, lean sources, such as beans, lentils, poultry, and fish.

 Fruits, vegetables, whole grains, nuts, legumes, and low-fat dairy products are loaded with valuable nutrients that benefit both you and your baby.
-Avoid consuming boxed, processed foods while nursing, and increase your intake of healthy whole foods.
+Avoid consuming boxed, processed foods while nursing, and increase your intake of healthy, breastfeeding superfoods.

 Caffeine can make your baby irritable